-Expand status as a provider of choice for stakeholders
+Expand and secure the college status as the provider of choice for students and business.

-The College supports the local economy by working with more than 1,000 employers.
-The Business Development team, Talent United and Work Placement team work together to provide solutions for the local business needs and form strong links between the educational purpose of the College and increased productivity in the sub-region.
-Apprenticeship recruitment remains a high priority.
+The College supports the local economy by working with more than 1,500 employers.
+The Business Development, Talent United and Work Placement teams work collaboratively to provide solutions for local business needs and form strong links between the College's core educational purpose, economic development and productivity growth across the sub-region.
+As a key driver in both the educational and business world, apprenticeship recruitment remains a high priority.

-The extension of the College's academy structure was further strengthened with a total of 11 academies with large employers now in place.
-These represent the depth of relationships the College is now building with employers to become their trusted partner in meeting their skills needs moving forward.
+The development of the College's employer academy portfolio has been further strengthened.
+Twenty academies are now operational and play a pivotal role in supporting both students and employers to develop work-ready skills and talent pipelines which will serve the region well into the future.
+The academies also represent the depth of the relationships the College has and will continue to build with employers to become their trusted partner in meeting their future skills needs.

-Account Managers within the business development team are working closely with levy employers to maximise apprenticeships starts and provide a more holistic skills and talent recruitment proposition.
+Account Managers within the Business Development team work closely with levy employers to maximise apprenticeships starts and provide a more holistic skills and talent recruitment service.